2016 Olympian (Silver medalist, 1500 free; 5th, 400 free)

 “Life is what happens to you while you’re busy making other plans.”
 This famous John Lennon quote is reflected in Connor Jaeger’s path to the Olympic Games.

-If anyone had told Jaeger one year prior the 2012 Olympics that the longest pool race (the 1500-meter freestyle) would become his specialty event and that he would make two Olympic finals and win a silver medal in it, Jaeger probably would have laughed.
+But if anyone had told Jaeger one year prior the 2012 Olympics that the longest pool race (the 1500-meter freestyle) would become his specialty event and that he would make two Olympic finals and win a silver medal in it, Jaeger probably would have laughed.

+He also shares his recruiting and training experiences with parents and coaches to encourage guide their support.
 As a high schooler, Jaeger was recruited as a very good middle-distance swimmer.
 He had a strong 200 and 500-yard freestyle.
 Upon entering college, however, Jaeger needed to add a third event to fill out his competition schedule.

 At the time, it seemed that the “obvious” new race would be the 200-yard butterfly – a grueling race, but one that would be over in less than two minutes.
 However, Jaeger now reflects that while he didn’t perform up to his standards in any event during his first year at Michigan, his “200 fly was particularly bad.”